Our Campaign

 Businesses can help beat plastic pollution

-A rising number of local businesses are taking great steps and making achievable, sustainable changes to reduce single-use plastics in Merton.
-But there is more to be done!
+A rising number of local businesses are taking great steps and making achievable, sustainable changes to reduce single-use plastics in Merton and you and your business can make a difference too!

-By removing disposable plastics from our cafes, bars, pubs, restaurants, salons, studios and offices, and making plastic-free alternatives readily available to consumers and employees, businesses are creating positive behaviour change to help kick our throwaway habit and
+By removing disposable plastics from our cafes, bars, pubs, restaurants, salons, studios and offices, and making plastic-free alternatives readily available to consumers and employees, businesses are creating positive behaviour change to help kick our throwaway habits and

-stop the flow of plastics to our oceans!
+stop the flow of plastics to our oceans.

-Plastic-Free Picks
+Plastic-Free Picks (recommended by you!)

 Shampoo bar, £5